mozilla/releasewarrior/releases/firefox-beta-48.0b10.md

 ### Issues
 - _grW4FvaRm-r-UADHEyz-g - win64 repack hit a hang in configure and ended up in exception state, reran after verifying buildbot did not retry
+- Lots of slow windows repacks hitting the 2 hour job limit, bumped to 3 hours in bug 1288679